-A new National Science Foundation Engineering Research Center, the Center for Collaborative Adaptive Sensing of the Atmosphere (CASA), was established in 2003 to develop innovative observing systems for high-resolution sensing of the lower atmosphere.
-The development of low-cost, high-spatial density (also short range) and dynamically adaptive networks of Doppler radars with polarimetric capabilities is one of the first goals.
-Such networks are to probe the lower atmosphere that is often missed by the existing operational WSR-88D Doppler radar network, so as to significantly improve the detection of low-level hazardous weather events such as tornadoes, and to provide more complete data for the initialization of storm-scale numerical weather prediction (NWP) models.
-A future upgrade to electronically steered phased array antennas in the vertical direction will permit even more dynamic scan strategies and collaborations among the network radars.
+2003 to develop innovative observing systems for high-resolution sensing of the lower atmosphere.
+The development of low-cost, high-spatial density (also short range), and dynamically adaptive networks of Doppler radars with polarimetric capabilities is one of the first goals.
+Such networks are to probe the lower atmosphere that is often missed by the existing operational Weather Surveillance Radar-1988 Doppler (WSR-88D) radar network, so as to significantly improve the detection of low-level hazardous weather events such as tornadoes, and to provide more complete data for the initialization of storm-scale numerical weather prediction (NWP) models.
+A future upgrade to electronically steered phased-array antennas will permit even more dynamic scan strategies and collaborations among the network radars.

-To help with the design and optimal operation of the first CASA radar test-bed to be deployed in southwestern Oklahoma, and to examine the potential impact of the data from the testbed radars on storm-scale weather prediction through the assimilation of these data into the model initial conditions, an ensemble Kalman filter-based OSSE (observing simulation system experiment) system is established based on a nonhydrostatic mesoscale weather prediction model.
+To help with the design and optimal operation of the first CASA radar test bed to be deployed in southwestern Oklahoma, and to examine the potential impact of the data from the test bed radars on storm-scale weather prediction through the assimilation of these data into the model initial conditions, an ensemble Kalman filter (EnKF)-based Observing Simulation System Experiment (OSSE) system is established based on a nonhydrostatic mesoscale weather prediction model.
 The system, when coupled with realistic radar emulators, permits a variety of OSSEs examining various issues related to optimal use of radar configurations and scan strategies.

-The ensemble Kalman filter (EnKF) technique for data assimilation was first introduced by Evensen (1994).
-It has gained enormous popularity in recent years because of its simple formulation and relative ease of implementation compared to, e.g., the four-dimensional variational (4DVAR) method.
+The EnKF technique for data assimilation was first introduced by Evensen (1994).
+It has gained enormous popularity in recent years because of its simple formulation and relative ease of implementation compared to, for example, the four-dimensional variational data assimilation (4DVAR) method.
 Further, its computational requirements are comparable to sophisticated methods such as the 4DVAR method (Le Dimet and Talagrand 1986; Talagrand and Courtier 1987) and the representer method (Bennett 1992).
-The method has found applications in a number of fields, including meteorology and oceanography (see, Evensen 2003 for a review).
+The method has found applications in a number of fields, including meteorology and oceanography (see Evensen 2003 for a review).
 In the standard EnKF formulation, observations are treated as random variables that are subject to added perturbations (Burgers et al. 1998; Houtekamer and Mitchell 1998, 2001; Evensen 2003) so that the analysis error covariance is consistent with that of the traditional Kalman filter.
-Deterministic methods have been developed more recently to avoid sampling errors associated with the use of perturbed observations or to address the adaptive observational network design problem; these methods include the ensemble square-root filter (EnSRF, Whitaker and Hamill 2002; Tippett et al. 2003), ensemble adjustment filter (EnAF, Anderson 2001) and ensemble transform Kalman filter (EnTF, Bishop et al. 2001), all of which belong to the broader class of square-root filters (Tippett et al. 2003).
+Deterministic methods have been developed more recently to avoid sampling errors associated with the use of perturbed observations or to address the adaptive observational network design problem; these methods include the ensemble square root filter (EnSRF; Whitaker and Hamill 2002; Tippett et al. 2003), ensemble adjustment filter (EAKF; Anderson 2001), and ensemble transform Kalman filter (ETKF; Bishop et al. 2001), all of which belong to the broader class of square root filters (Tippett et al. 2003).

 In general, the EnKF and related methods are designed to make possible the computation of flow-dependent error statistics.
 Rather than solving the equation for the time evolution of the probability density function of model state as in the traditional Kalman filter, EnKF methods apply the Monte Carlo method to estimate the forecast error statistics.
-A ensemble of model states are integrated forward in time using the dynamic equations, the moments of the probability density function are then calculated from this ensemble for different times (Evensen 1994; 2003).
+An ensemble of model states is integrated forward in time using the dynamic equations, the moments of the probability density function are then calculated from this ensemble for different times (Evensen 1994, 2003).